SAST vs. DAST: Which to Choose?

 SAST tool scans static code of an application before the code is compiled.
 This also means that source code can be scanned even if it is not in a runnable state, meaning that a SAST solution can be implemented before the first line of code is committed.
 By doing this, any potential vulnerability that is introduced can be found immediately, versus being detected only once the code is in a runnable state.

-When should you use SAST?
+When to use SAST?

 Like DAST, SAST tools should also be used very early in the development process.
 Once you find a SAST tool that supports the language you are coding in, it can be moved into the development process.
 If a project involves writing code, a SAST tool is highly recommended to detect security vulnerabilities at the moment of inception.